matrix-org/synapse/docs/specification.rst

 request to continue where the client left off.

 ..
 TODO
   Do we ever return multiple events in a single request?
+Don't we get lots of request setup RTT latency if we only do one event per request?
 Do we ever support streaming requests?
 Why not websockets?

 When the client first logs in, they will need to initially synchronise with their home